-Moten obtained his bachelor’s degree from Harvard University, Boston and his PhD in English from the University of California, Berkeley.
-Presently, he works as a Professor of English at the University of California, Riverside.
-His research interests revolve around black studies, performance studies, relationship between social movements and art.
+Moten obtained his bachelor’s degree from Harvard University and his PhD in English from the University of California, Berkeley.
+His research interests revolve around performance studies, black studies, poetics, literary theory, critical theory, and the relationship between social movements and art.
 He explored these fields of interest both by poetry and criticism.

-In his book In the Break: The Aesthetics of the Black Radical Tradition (2003), Moten focuses on the notion of improvisation which enables him to investigate the potential connection between music (namely, jazz music of John Coltrane, Ornette Coleman, Albert Ayler, Eric Dolphy, Charles Mingus, etc.), sexual identity, and radical black politics.
+In his book In the Break: The Aesthetics of the Black Radical Tradition (University of Minnesota Press, 2003), Moten focuses on the notion of improvisation which enables him to investigate the potential connection between music (namely, jazz music of John Coltrane, Ornette Coleman, Albert Ayler, Eric Dolphy, Charles Mingus, etc.), sexual identity, and radical black politics.
 Also, using the concept of blackness, Moten not only connects very different figures like Frederick Douglas and Karl Marx, Cecil Taylor and Samuel R. Delany, Billie Holliday and William Shakespeare, but also engages them into a discussion with each other.

 Fred Moten was on the editorial boards of Callaloo, Discourse, American Quarterly, and Social Text.
 Moten also served as a member of the Critical Theory Institute at the University of California, Irvine and he was on the advisory board of Issues in Critical Investigation, Vanderbilt University.
 He was a board member of the Center for Lesbian and Gay Studies, City University of New York.